“Travel is never a matter of money, but of courage….”

 Avoid popular destinations for Summer, avoid the capitals and big cities Avoid tourist traps.
 Wherever the norm go, I head the opposite.
 No doubt flights are cheaper flying into the capitals or big cities, but that doesn’t means you need to just stay there!
 Wherever is easily accessible by tourists, it’s expensive to eat, sleep and play.

 When I touch down at the big cities, I will find a bus/train and continue travel to the furthest town/city I planned to start with.
-And then I will slowly wander around the small towns and left the last for the Capital or main cities.
+I will slowly wander around the small towns and left the last for the Capital or main cities.
 By then, I would have collected enough information from those locals whom I met along the way on where to find local areas in a touristy city.